 Click here for a pdf of the Orthopedic Clinical Residency Program Brochure

 Application and Selection Process

-- The applicants submit the completed application packet to Andrew Marsh, PT, Cert.
-MDT.
-All applications are due by May 1st for consideration of a start date on the monday following the July 4th holiday.
+- The applicants submit the completed application packet to Laura Fisher PT, DPT, OCS.
+All applications are due by May 1st for consideration of a start date on the Monday following the Labor Day holiday.
 The admissions committee reviews the applications.

-- The committee selects the top 10 candidates for a face to face interview including a mock evaluation of a patient /case study.
+- The committee selects the top 10 candidates for a face to face interview which may include a mock evaluation of a patient /case study.
 This determines the applicants’ basic clinical competency in orthopedic physical therapy.

 - The committee selects up to the top 5 applicants who will be accepted into the program.
 A waitlist of two other applicants is determined in case of a drop out.
 The program will not have greater than 5 applicants at any one time combined for years 1 and 2.

 - The program director notifies the applicants about the results.
 The applicant will either: (a) choose to participate in the residency program; or (b) deny participation in the program for that year.

 - The program director notifies the faculty of the names of the residents accepted into the program.
 The residents sign and return the Resident Terms and Agreement within fifteen days.
 Failure to accomplish this without notice to the Residency Committee results in default.
 The committee notifies waitlisted applicants to join the program.
 Six is the maximum number of residents per year.

 - The coordinator notifies unsuccessful applicants for that year.
 Unsuccessful applicants will still be eligible for re-application for the following year.